NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/readme.md

 ### Conversion Library Lifecycle in Spoke APIs

 After an API version has been bumped, the spoke API should be frozen.
-However, the spoke API conversion library in `api/<spoke-ver>/conversion.go` will continue to be updated, following the progression and development of the hub.
+However, the spoke API conversion library in `api/<spoke-ver>/conversion.go` continues to be updated, following the progression and development of the hub.

 ### Conversion Must Not Fail